zhangxinxu/mobilebone/ReadMe.md

 Why need this?
 -----------------
-Better user experience for scene switching as native APP.
+Better user experience for scene switching as native APP. <br>
-1. Phonegap that to native APP is a single index.html, We need the same switch effects as native.
+1. Phonegap that to native APP is a single index.html, We need the same switch effects as native.<br>
 2. Hybird app, as you know, mixed web-app and native-app.
-So, it' better that they have some switching experience.
+So, it' better that they have some switching experience.<br>
 3. Even no refresh interaction is not something bad for mobile APP.

 How to use?